 Why Zebrafish as a Model Organism?

-A model organisms is a non-human animal used in research.
-Zebrafish have gained much popularity as a research organism for a variety of disciplines such as genetics, pharmacology and biological research.
+A model organism is a non-human animal used in research.
+Zebrafish have gained much popularity as a research organism for a variety of disciplines such as genetics, pharmacology, and biological research.
 This is due to a number of reasons including their high fecundity, production of transparent embryos, cost effectiveness, similarities to humans, as well as an abundance of available data.
-In addition the larvae and embryos of Zebrafish develop externally and at a rapid pace compared to some other model organisms.
+In addition, the larvae and embryos of Zebrafish develop externally and at a rapid pace compared to some other model organisms.
 This allows for manipulation and observation of early life stages to be less difficult.
 The embryos of Zebrafish are able to absorb additives from the water, with a high tolerance to chemical mutagens, allowing for easier administration of chemicals at greater dosages.

 Zebrafish are substantially easier to care for compared to rodents and their small size allows for creating a more natural environment inside the lab, which can minimize stress.
 Minimizing stress is ideal for research organisms as stressful conditions can impact experimental results.
 Maintaining water quality is a key component to reducing stress for zebrafish.1 Thousands of zebrafish can be housed in a single system and large quantities of fish can be maintained and kept in a laboratory with ease.